rise-lang/2021-CGO-artifact/README.md

 ## Reproducing the paper results

+Follow these steps to reproduce the paper results:
+1. Install host dependencies
-After installing dependencies and cloning this repository on the host, you can:
+2. Clone this repository on the host
-1. Use the Halide and Rise compilers to generate binaries and OpenCL kernels for a $TARGET by running `./codegen -t $TARGET.yaml`
+3. Use the Halide and Rise compilers to generate binaries and OpenCL kernels for each target (e.g. cortex-a7, cortex-a15, cortex-a53, cortex-a73)
+4. Configure each target
-2. Reproduce the performance results for every $TARGET (cortex-a7, cortex-a15, cortex-a53, cortex-a73):
+5. Reproduce the performance results by running benchmarks for each target
-    - generate code by running `./codegen -t $TARGET.yaml`
-    - run benchmarks by running `./benchmark -t $TARGET.yaml`
-3. Plot figure 1 and 8 with `./plot-figures`
+6. Plot figure 1 and 8

 All of this should be feasible in one or two hours once dependencies are installed and targets are configured.
 The following sections provide more details for every step.

-## Installing Host Dependencies
+## 1. Installing Host Dependencies

 We provide a docker image for convenience, which you can download, build and run:
 ```sh